jpyneni3/TasteMates/README.md

 ## INSTALLATION (How to install and setup your code)
 ### NLP
+This code is dependant on the numpy, json, pyspark, csv, nltk, spacy, scipy, and sklearn for which cells are included to import and download the language model data.
+The Yelp data is read from a mounted Google Drive folder (which requires a Google authorization code to access) to which the notebooks in the /data_prep directory will have saved the appropriate reviews_sk json object for Spark import.
+The filepaths may need to be adjusted to reflect the file structure on your Drive.
 ### Content-Based Filtering for Recommending Restaurants
 This code in dependent on properly installed and imported numpy, pandas, json, pyspark, and sklearn.
 We include cells to install the proper version of pyspark and download the Yelp Data required to work with the restaurant recommender after running the data preprocessing notebook.
 ### Collaborative Filtering with Matrix Factorization for Recommending Buddies